Red Flags for Fraud in the Workplace

 - Expenses over budget

 Time fraud is one of the most common types of workplace fraud.
-It occurs when an employee or manager claims hours they did not work and receives payment from the employer for them.
-Examples include:
+It occurs when an employee or manager claim hours they did not work and receives payment for them.

 How does an employee decide to commit an act of fraud?
 The fraud triangle helps explain the reasoning behind it.